FAQs

 Lastly, it’s the appropriateness of services and whether they are effective in meeting the youth’s needs.

-Do we need to solve all three areas (achieve, connect & thrive) from the challenge statement, or can we only focus on one?
+Do we need to solve all three areas (achieve, connect & thrive) from the design challenge, or can we only focus on one?

 It’s not necessary to address all three.
 However, it’s worth noting that working toward one goal may naturally lead to progress in others.